 A more comprehensive list showing their general habitat and preferred hosts can be found here.

-As well as passing disease to our dogs, ticks can also transmit disease to us too!
+As well as passing disease to our dogs, fleas and ticks can also transmit disease to us too!

 It's really important that all ticks are removed as soon as you spot them, whether on human flesh or our dogs; the sooner you remove a dog tick, the more you reduce the risk of disease.